Anxiety & Stress

 Generalized anxiety disorder (GAD) is characterized by worry in the absence of a real threat or problem.
 People with GAD are constantly apprehensive and are unable to relax.
 People with GAD may experience insomnia and fail to concentrate well.
 A person with mild GAD can manage to keep a career and a social life, however, severe GAD can lead to failure at work and an avoidance of social situations.
 Women are at a greater risk for GAD than are men and a diagnosis of GAD is made when an individual has three or more of the above symptoms almost daily for six consecutive months.

 Panic disorder manifests as sudden attacks of fear and a sense of impending doom.
 This can cause elevated heart rate, sweating, and dizziness.
 During a panic attack the person may experience shortness of breath, nausea or chest pain.
 Often these physical symptoms can feedback and make the panic attack worse.
 Panic attacks are unpredictable, sudden and average 10 minutes duration.
-Panic disorder effects 6.0 million Americans and is twice as common in women as it is in men.
+Panic disorder affects 6.0 million Americans and is twice as common in women as it is in men.

 Obsessive-compulsive disorder (OCD)